IDEC-ezWheel/swd-services/README.md

 *Keyboard commands are listed at the end.*

-The python 'swd_xxxx_x_commissioning' scripts can be used to configure a SWD® drive:
+The python 'swd_xxxx_x_commissioning' scripts can be used to [configure a SWD® drive](https://github.com/ezWheelSAS/swd-starter-kit-config):

 ```shell
 swd_left_4_commissioning.py
 swd_right_5_commissioning.py
 ```

-*Note that, if you are using SWD® diff_drive_controller you might have to stop it before commissioning SWD®.*
+*Note that, if you are using SWD® diff_drive_controller you might have to stop it before commissioning SWD® drives.*

 ## Troubleshooting